Genoa

 Boccadasse in Genoa

 The final leg of my Italy tour: Genoa.
 I knew absolutely nothing about this place before arriving, except that I thought salami was from here.
 Not quite right.
-But I did soon find out that Genoa is home to pesto and Christopher Columbus, two exports that have left the world with wildly different aftertastes.
+But I did learn that Genoa is home to pesto and Christopher Columbus, two exports that have left the world with wildly different aftertastes.

-My first impression of this city: absolutely stunning.
-After shuffling through countless micro-towns in Puglia small enough to fit on your grandma’s postcards; after trudging through Rome, which was amazing but feels like Disneyland traded its rides for ruins — Genoa was a complete breath of fresh air.
+My first impression of Genoa: yes, a real city!
+After almost two weeks shuffling through countless micro-towns in Puglia small enough to fit on your grandma’s postcards; and trudging through Rome, which was amazing but feels like Disneyland traded its rides for ruins — Genoa was a complete breath of fresh air.
 The city boy in me rejoiced, and how often do I find myself rejoicing or even using that word.
-Finally, an actual city!

 That night we ate a much-appreciated home-cooked meal with my girlfriend’s parents, including my first real pesto pasta experience.
 Buonissimo!